-- About 3.1 million spouses, former spouses and dependent children of retirees.
+- More than 2.8 million spouses, former spouses and dependent children of retirees.

 - More than 5.9 million widows and widowers, former spouses, children and (occasionally) parents of wage earners who have died.

 - Disabled persons of all ages and their spouses and children.
-Social Security Disability Insurance (SSDI) goes to more than 8.3 million disabled workers and about 1.6 million members of their families.
+Social Security Disability Insurance (SSDI) goes to about 7.8 million disabled workers and more than 1.3 million members of their families.

-- 64.7 million people are drawing retirement, disability, family or survivor benefits from Social Security, totaling $89.9 billion a month.
+- Some 65.5 million people are drawing retirement, disability, family or survivor benefits totaling $100.8 billion a month.

 - Almost 4 million of them are the children of retired, disabled or deceased workers.
 The SSA pays out nearly $3.1 billion a month in child benefits.

 - More than 7.6 million people receive Supplemental Security Income (SSI), a program run by Social Security that provides cash assistance to older, blind and disabled people with very low incomes.
 About 2.3 million people age 65 and over receive SSI.

 Keep in mind

 - You must have spent a certain amount of time in work in which you paid Social Security taxes to qualify for retirement benefits or SSDI.
 That's not the case with SSI — eligibility is based on financial need and your age or medical condition.

 - It's possible to receive both Social Security benefits and SSI, if you qualify for both.
 More than 2.5 million people did in April 2022.